conterra/mapapps-featureinfo-highlight/README.md

 # FeatureInfo Highlight
 This bundle highlights features which where selected by the FeatureInfo bundle.

-❗️ This bundle is no longer needed for map.apps line 4 apps.
-When using WebGL rendering, feature highlighting is a map.apps core functionality. ❗️
+This bundle is no longer needed for map.apps line 4 apps when using WebGL rendering and Feature Layers.

 Sample App
 ------------------